 - Reduced risk of miscarraige and premature birth.

 - And you can and should be proud of yourself.

-How can you prevent smoking?
+How can you avoid starting to smoke?

 Do not be tempted by the reasons why people start smoking and think about the benefits of not smoking.

 Rokeninfo.nl. (z.d.).
 Operation & risks / operation / addiction.
 Consulted on 5 May 2019 at https://www.rokeninfo.nl/publiek

 Jellinek.nl.
 (September 2018).
 Substances in tobacco.
 Consulted on 5 May 2019 at https://www.jellinek.nl/vraag-antwoord/welke-stoffen-zitten-er-naast-teer-en-nicotine-in-tabaksrook/